How to uninstall Opera on Mac

-There is an alternative to uninstalling Opera you should consider if your reason for removing it is that it’s causing problems on your Mac.
-You could try resetting it first.
-Resetting an app removes some if its settings and preferences files but leaves the app intact.
-The next time you launch it, it behaves as if you had just launched it for the first time after downloading it.
+If your reason for removing it is that it’s causing problems on your Mac, there is an alternative to uninstalling it — you could try resetting the browser.
+Resetting an app removes all of its settings and preferences files but leaves the app intact.
+The next time you open it, it behaves as if you had just launched it for the first time after downloading it.
 That may solve performance issues.
-To reset an app in CleanMyMac X, do this:

-- Instead of pressing the Uninstall button, click on the dropdown menu to the right of the app’s name, where it currently says Uninstall.
+- Now, instead of clicking the Uninstall button, click the dropdown menu to the right of the app’s name, where it currently says Uninstall.

 - Choose Reset.

 - You’ll see that the Uninstall button has changed to Reset.
-Press it.
+Click it.

 - Opera will now be reset.

 Separately from uninstalling or resetting Opera, you can also remove any files that collect private data, such as cookies and cache files.
-You can do this in the browser itself, using its Preferences, in the Finder, or, easiest of all in CleanMyMac X. To do that, you should choose the Privacy tool in the Protection section of the CleanMyMac X sidebar.
+You can do this in the browser itself using its Settings, in the Finder, or — easiest of all — in CleanMyMac X with its Privacy tool in the Protection section.

-Opera is a popular and much-used browser, based on Google’s Chromium framework.
-Lots of people have downloaded and it and tried it out.
-If you’re one of those people but have now decided you don’t want to use it, it’s a good idea to uninstall it.
-You can do that manually — though you should remember to move every file it installs to the Trash.
-Or you can do it quickly using CleanMyMac X. If your reason for uninstalling it is that it slows your Mac down, you may want to try resetting it, which you can also do in CleanMyMac X.
+Opera is a much-used browser based on the Chromium framework.
+The Opera states that their browser is less taxing on the processor compared to other options.
+If you’re one of those people who have now decided you don’t want to use it, it’s a good idea to uninstall it.
+You can do that manually, although you should remember to move every file it installs to the Trash.
+Or you can do it quickly using the super-easy uninstaller tool CleanMyMac X.